Posts tagged planning committees

 The goal of the golf tournament was not only to raise money for a scholarship program, but to build strong connections among the chapter’s alumni.

-“It was basically a done-deal that we were going to have a golf tournament,” Sam says.
-“Everyone on the board plays golf or is a member at a country club and everyone knew it was a great way to raise money.”
+Though Sam Clark wasn’t a member of the initial board, he quickly volunteered to head up a golf tournament that would help the group reach its goals of alumni engagement and fundraising.
+“It was basically a done deal that we were going to have a golf tournament,” Sam says.
+“Everyone on the board plays golf or is a member at a country club, and everyone knew it was a great way to raise money.”

 Right off the bat, Sam had questions.
 Though he had played in charity golf tournaments, he’d never planned one from ideation to fruition.
 “I wondered how we should handle registrations, payments, leaderboards, pin flags, and so many other details,” he says.
-Another member of the chapter’s board, Russell Hall, had run several tournaments through GolfStatus, and told Sam it was just what he needed.
+Much of the initial planning phase was spent determining the overall approach to the golf tournament: target audience, the type of golf facility (public or private), price points (high-end or mid-level), and a budget.

 Two laughing men pose in a golf cart at a charity golf tournament.